To Wait or To Act? Optimizing Reactive vs. Pre-emptive Vaccination Strategies

 Code

-# p and r unused but kept for a consistent interface
+# p and r unused in the original (nu=1) case but kept for interface.

 }